-One thing is consistent on the USO blog: You guys love military trivia.
-So, we decided to compile a list of 33 of the greatest (and most surprising) army trivia facts, taken from our branches of the military facts birthday posts (and added a few new pieces of trivia.
-And if you want to see all the originals, you can still find the Marine Corps facts, Navy facts, Air Force facts and Coast Guard facts on our blog.
+One thing is consistent about USO supporters: You love military trivia.
+So, we decided to compile a list of 33 of the greatest (and most surprising) army trivia facts, taken from our branches of the military facts birthday posts (and added a few new facts.)
+If you want to see all the full lists of facts by military branch here are links; Marine Corps facts, Navy facts, Air Force facts and Coast Guard facts.

 1. 31 of the 45 men who’ve served as President of the United States have served in the military